 Electrical Question about a Kitchen GFCI Outlet Circuit

-I have several electrical outlets in my kitchen, all marked GFCI; however, only 2 of them have a trip/reset button.
+I have several electrical outlets in my kitchen, all marked GFCI; however, only 2 of them have a trip/reset button.© By: Dave Rongey

 Thanks for your electrical question.

-Here is a link explaining the GFCI Feed through method
+Here are the resources explaining the GFCI Feed through method

 Be Careful and Be Safe – Never Work on Energized Circuits!

 The following may also be helpful for you: